LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 So not only do you need to be comfortable where you are staying, but you also need to be comfortable with how much you are paying to stay there.
 Finding the right accommodations for your trip involves looking at the amenities, the location, and most importantly, the price.

 If you are starting to plan your trip to Barcelona and want some hotel and hostel suggestions, I have included some great options at different price points in my travel guide to Barcelona below for you to review.
-As always, don’t be afraid to expand your search to room sharing sites such as Airbnb or VRBO if you aren’t finding a hotel or hostel that meets your needs.
+As always, don’t be afraid to expand your search to room-sharing sites such as Airbnb or VRBO if you aren’t finding a hotel or hostel that meets your needs.

-Where to Eat
+Where to Eat in Barcelona

-When most people plan a trip, the primary focus is one how to get there, where to stay, and what is on the list of things to see and do.
+When most people plan a trip, the primary focus is on how to get there, where to stay, and what is on the list of things to see and do.
 What many travelers neglect to plan, is where to eat when you are there.

 Granted, it is sometimes fun to be spontaneous when choosing a restaurant while traveling, and it is always smart to get recommendations when you arrive.
 However, it can also be advantageous to have some ideas of restaurants you would like to try during your trip written down beforehand as well.